MoralisWeb3/docs/docs/03-authentication-api/integrations/supabase.md

 - Generate a message by the backend function to get it signed by the user.
 - Sign the message by the user's wallet.
 - Send the signed message to the backend function and receive a token.
-- Pass the received token to the `supabase.auth.setAuth(token)` method.
-- Following this process, the token is used to authenticate all requests performed by Supabase.
+- With this token, we can initialize the Supabase SDK and make requests to the database.
+The initialization is almost the same as before, we just need to add the token to our Supabase client so it is identified as the user.

 The example code of the authentication flow is available below: